When was Danske Bank founded?

 The Group is also represented in Hamburg, Luxembourg and Warsaw.

 banking operations in these markets, the Group is one of the leading financial players in the region.

 How many customers bank with Danske Bank?

-In Denmark, Norway, Sweden, Northern Ireland, Ireland, Finland and the Baltics combined, the Group serves some 3,7 million retail customers and a significant number of corporate and institutional customers.
+In Denmark, Norway, Sweden, Northern Ireland, Ireland, Finland and the Baltics combined, the Group serves more than 3.2 million retail customers and a significant number of corporate and institutional customers.

 Who arranges Danske Bank's roadshows?